tazama-lf/docs/README.md

 If a suspicious transaction is identified, there are a number of actions that can be considered.
 If the accumulated evidence of suspicious behaviour in the transaction is considered:

- - **High** - the transaction can be interdicted (blocked) immediately, with an alert sent to the FSP transacting and/or case management platforms;
+ - **High** - the transaction can be interdicted (blocked) immediately, with an alert sent to the FSP transacting and/or case management systems;
- - **Moderate** - an investigation alert to a case management platform can be created once the evaluation of all the typologies are complete;
+ - **Moderate** - an investigation alert to a case management systems can be created once the evaluation of all the typologies are complete;
  - **Low** - the transaction will pass without intervention, but the evaluation outcome will be stored for future retrieval.

 Further information on the role of the Typology Processor is available on the [Typology Processing](/Product/typology-processing.md) page.